Tech CEO Tweets Link To New Zealand Mass Shooting Video After Twitter Vows To Remove Depictions Of Massacre

 Gab.com was kicked off the popular domain hosting site GoDaddy, after Robert Bowers — accused of a mass shooting at a Pittsburgh, Pennsylvania, synagogue that killed 11 — was discovered to have posted numerous anti-Semitic messages on the forum, according to Domain Name Wire, an industry news site.

-In an EPIK.com blog post, Monster said that he was accepting the Gab.com domain because “De-Platforming is digital censorship.
+In an Epik.com blog post, Monster said that he was accepting the Gab.com domain because “De-Platforming is digital censorship.
 Blacklisting is digital shunning.”
 Monster added that he would “look forward to partnering with a young, and once brash, CEO who is courageously doing something that looks useful,” referring to Gab.com founder Andrew Torba.

 Man who identified himself as Brenton Tarrant, 28, of Australia filmed self just before live streaming mass shooting at mosque in Christchurch, New Zealand pic.twitter.com/UowqUymsD2